-- Mons (for the province of Hainaut),
+- Mons (for the judicial district of Hainaut),

 Courts of first instance

-- Commercial court (tribunal de commerce/rechtbank van koophandel).
-There are nine(in principle one in the territorial jurisdiction of each court of appeal, except that in the territorial jurisdiction of the Brussels court of appeal there are commercial courts in Leuven, Nivelles and Brussels itself, and there is also a commercial court in the German-speaking area of Eupen).
+- Business court (tribunal de l’entreprise/ondernemingsrechtbank): there are nine business courts in Belgium (in principle, one in the territorial jurisdiction of each court of appeal, except for the territorial jurisdiction of the Brussels court of appeal, where there are business courts in Leuven and Nivelles and two more in Brussels itself – one Dutch-speaking and one French-speaking – and except for the judicial district of Eupen).

 Inferior or local courts

 - Justice of the peace court (justice de paix/vredegerecht): there are 187 justice of the peace courts in Belgium (one for each judicial canton).

 - Police court (tribunal de police/politierechtbank): there are 15 police courts in Belgium, i.e. one for each judicial district, except for Brussels where there are four.

 The justice of the peace court deals with all claims below €5 000 that are not exclusively assigned to another court.
 The justice of the peace (juge de paix/vrederechter) also has jurisdiction over disputes concerning leases, nuisance, easements and compulsory purchases, whatever the sum involved, and to order interim measures in disputes between spouses.
 Except in cases where the claim does not exceed €2 000, judgments of the justice of the peace are open to appeal before the court of first instance.